MorphStore/LCTL/doc/guide.md

 which must be defined by four templates corresponding to the Collate concepts tokenizer, parameter calculator, recursion/rncoder, and combiner.
 Because these structs are only used as a specification language nothing else, especially no functionality is included here.

+### Transformation CHain

-It looks a little different with the file ```Algorithm.h``` containing only a wrapper struct named ```Algorithm```, which is the entry point for data compression and decompression at runtime.
+Regarding to functionality, it looks a little different with the file ```LCTL/collate/Algorithm.h``` containing only a wrapper struct named ```Algorithm```, which is the entry point for data compression and decompression at runtime.
 It starts with the following lines:

 ```cpp
 template < typename processingStyle, typename recursion_t, typename inputbase_t = NIL >